jonnonz1/nz-statute-book/acts/public/1992/electricity-act-1992.md

 (3) Any decision of the Board under this section may be appealed under section 147ZA of the principal Act.

 ### 37 Applications pending at commencement of section
-(1) This section applies to an application for, or concerning, registration or a licence under the principal Act that is, immediately before the commencement of this section, pending before the Board, the Registrar, or the Secretary.
+(1) This section applies to an application for, or concerning, registration or a licence under the principal Act that is, immediately before the commencement of this section, pending before the Board, the Registrar, or WorkSafe.
-(2) The applicant under an application to which this section applies may, before the application is determined by the Board, the Registrar, or the Secretary, elect to withdraw the application in order to make an application to the Board under Part 10 of the principal Act (as substituted by this Act).
+(2) The applicant under an application to which this section applies may, before the application is determined by the Board, the Registrar, or WorkSafe, elect to withdraw the application in order to make an application to the Board under Part 10 of the principal Act (as substituted by this Act).
 (3) If an application to which this section applies is not withdrawn under subsection (2), it must be considered and determined as if this Act had not been enacted.
 (4) When a determination of an application to which this section applies results in— (a) the registration, or a change in the registration, of a person, that registration or change is deemed to have taken effect immediately before the commencement of this section; and